jhu-dvrk/dvrk-readthedocs/docs/pages/introduction/how_to_get_it.rst

 systems, they will help you figure out how to acquire the controllers.
 Otherwise, you can reach out to the dVRK developers.
 Alternatively, since the design is open source, you can manufacture your own controllers.
-This is, by far, a much more difficult approach but we know of at least one group that went that way (:ref:`#21
+This is, by far, a much more difficult approach, but we know of at least one group that went that way (:ref:`#21
 <groups>`).